 Most women who have amniocentesis during pregnancy have no complications.
 However, amniocentesis does carry the risk of some complications.
 You need to balance the small chance of these complications against having the extra information about the baby and their genetic make-up.
 Complications can include the following.

 There is a small risk of miscarriage with every pregnancy, whether or not you have amniocentesis or CVS.
-It is thought that for women who have had amniocentesis after 15 weeks of pregnancy, there is about a 1 in 100 additional, or extra, risk that they will have a miscarriage.
-(This means that, out of 100 women who have amniocentesis, 1 will have a miscarriage that they would not otherwise have had.)
-However, it is generally thought that this extra risk of miscarriage is lower if amniocentesis is carried out by someone who is very experienced at the procedure.
+This is the background risk of having a miscarriage.
+It used to be thought that for women who have had amniocentesis after 15 weeks of pregnancy, there is about a 1 in 100 additional, or extra, risk that they will have a miscarriage.
+(This means that, out of 100 women who have amniocentesis, one will have a miscarriage that they would not otherwise have had.)
+Recent research suggests the risk is actually much lower than this.
+This might be because the way that the procedure is carried out is safer than it used to be.
+However, it is generally thought that any extra risk of miscarriage is lower if amniocentesis is carried out by someone who is very experienced at the procedure.
 The risk of miscarriage is higher if amniocentesis is carried out before 15 weeks.

 It is not certain why there is a small chance that amniocentesis can lead to a miscarriage.
 It may be that it is caused by infection, bleeding, or damage to the amniotic membranes (the sac containing the amniotic fluid that surrounds the baby) caused by the procedure.